 3. Choose Uber for More Convenient Transit

-If you did say “No” to a rental car, but refrain from using public transportation, Uber is your next best choice.
-If you never used this service, make sure to download Uber app on your phone before visiting Washington, DC.
-This type of transport is very popular in the city and offers more affordable prices than regular taxis.
-For those who are familiar with Uber, let’s get real.
-When, for example, you need to leave the hotel in Washington, DC at 4am in order to catch your 7am flight from Baltimore, nothing beats Uber and its lifesaving service.
+If you say no to a rental car, but refrain from using public transport, Uber is your next best choice.
+Be sure to download Uber app on your phone before visiting Washington, D.C.
+This mode of transport is very popular in the city and offers more affordable prices than regular taxis.
+I can’t emphasize the convenience of Uber enough.
+It was my lifesaver when I had to get from Washington, D.C. to Baltimore to catch my 7 a.m. flight.